Rethinking Territorial Development Policies: A new framework for territorial stakeholders

 7.2.5 Conceive the most suitable forms of value creation

-Michel Felix is Professor of Management at Skema Business School.
-He received his PhD in Management in 1993, his dissertation for which was given the Paris Chamber of Commerce award.
-His research interests include the low deliberative aspect of customer decision making, including the role of visual mental imagery in advertising and corporate communication.
+Michel Felix is Professor of Management at Skema Business School and a consultant for service companies.
+He received his PhD in Management in 1993, where his dissertation was awarded the Paris Chamber of Commerce award.
+His research interests include methodologies for managing service provision, innovation, and value creation processes in development policies.

-Philippe Vaesken is Professor of Management at IAE Lille, Lille University.
+Philippe Vaesken is Professor of Management at IAE Lille, Lille University, and a consultant for public institutions.
 He received his PhD in Management in 1999 and is a graduate of the IESEG.
 He is interested in, amongst other kinds of management, public policies management and territorial management.

 Regulation, Governance, Value, territorial development, Institutionalism theories, territorial and services marketing, Bottom up and top down development, Social practices theory, Multi-Level Practices, Stakeholders theory, Potential Value, Value in exchange and Value in use, Value Co-production and value co-creation, value transfer